The rotational and magnetic properties of Polaris from long-term spectropolarimetric monitoring: Variability Analysis

 \subsection{Rotation Period}

 The critical stellar rotation velocity is given by

 where $R_{\mathrm{p,crit}}$ is the polar radius at $v_{\mathrm{crit}}$ \citep{Ekstrom_2008}.
-Adopting $R_{\mathrm{p,crit}}=\langle R_{\star} \rangle$ \citep{Evans_2024} gives $v_{\mathrm{crit}}\approx120$\,km\,s$^{-1}$.
+Adopting $R_{\mathrm{p,crit}}=R_{\mathrm{min}}$ gives $v_{\mathrm{crit}}\approx120$\,km\,s$^{-1}$.
 The estimate of $v_{\mathrm{crit}}$ sets a conservative minimum stellar rotation period of $P_{\mathrm{rot}}^{\mathrm{min}}\approx20$\,days.

 We searched for significant periods above $P_{\mathrm{rot}}^{\mathrm{min}}$ in the $\langle B_{z}\rangle$ measurements using the generalized Lomb-Scargle (GLS) periodogram \citep{Lomb_1976, Scargle_1982, Zechmeister_2009, vanderplas_2018}.
 The GLS and window power were computed using the \texttt{LombScargle} class in the \texttt{astropy} Python package \citep{astropy_2022}, and the FAP levels were estimated using the \cite{Baluev_2008} approximation.
 Figure~\ref{fig:GLS_Bz} shows the GLS periodogram and window power.
 The highest peak at $\sim100.3$\,days and a peak at ${\sim84.8}$\,days are detected with $\mathrm{FAP}<0.001$.
 An additional period at ${\sim49.1}$\,days is detected with $\mathrm{FAP}<0.01$.
-From the analysis described in Sec.~\ref{sec:alias} we determined $\sim100.3$\,days to be the rotation period $P_{\mathrm{rot}}$, and peaks at 84.8\,days and 49.1\,days to be aliases due the time sampling of the variation.
 Significant peaks clustered near 1\,day are due to the daily alias.